-- Monaè Everett is an industry expert on all hairstyles, a celebrity hairstylist, and beauty educator.
-Based in New York City, she also launched, "The Monaè Life Academy," an online academy for hairstylists.
+- Monaè Everett is an industry expert on all hairstyles, celebrity hairstylist, and beauty educator.
+Based in New York City, she also launched The Monaè Life Academy, an online academy for hairstylists.

 Bumped Blow Out

-"To achieve elongated styles many times I will stretch dry my clients' hair by holding the hair taut and using medium heat.
-Stretch-drying the hair works well for braid outs, twist outs, and Bantu Knot sets.
+"To achieve elongated styles, many times I will stretch dry my clients' hair by holding the hair taut and using medium heat," Everett explains.
+"Stretch-drying the hair works well for braid outs, twist outs, and bantu knot sets.
 This method cuts down on drying time as well as shrinkage.
-Plus this provides a great amount of volume within the style," Everett explains.
-Keep the temperature low, curving the straightener for a bouncy long bob like Karrueche's.
+Plus, this provides a great amount of volume within the style."
+Keep the temperature low, curving the straightener for a bouncy long bob like Karrueche Tran's.

 "Heat on natural hair isn't the enemy.
 Abusing heat on natural hair causes damage," says Everett.
 Be sure to add heat protectant to your hair before a style requiring heat.

 A fun way to switch up your hair is a temporary color treatment.
-Try Moroccan Oil's Color Depositing Mask in Hibiscus ($28).
+Try Moroccanoil's Color Depositing Mask in Hibiscus ($28).

 Twist Out and Go

-Gray Box Braids
+Red Box Braids

 Fulani Inspired Puffs